4paradigm/OpenMLDB/README.md

 - Native code generation
 - Cluster/Standalone runner

-By leveraging the power of HybridSE, developer can archive a high performance SQL database with ease, or optimize performance over existing offline SQL execution engine.
+By leveraging the power of HybridSE, developer can implement high performance SQL database with ease, or improve performance over existing offline SQL execution engine.
-Unlike MySQL and SparkSQL, which have buildin SQL engine, HybridSE offers not only better performance.
-What's more, it's designed specially for AI scenarios, did various grammar expansion and optimization, making HybridSE more like a modernized SQL engine.
+Unlike MySQL and SparkSQL, which have buildin SQL engine, HybridSE offers better performance.
+What's more, it's designed for AI scenarios, did grammar expansion and optimization, making HybridSE more like a modern SQL engine.

-HybridSE have following characteristic:
+HybridSE has following characteristic:

 - **High Performance**